Thailand orders halt to Uber, Grab motorbike taxi service

 San Francisco-based Uber has grown rapidly around the world but has faced protests, bans and restrictions in a number of cities.

-(Reporting by Pairat Temphairojana; Writing by Simon Webb; editing by Adrian Croft)
+(Reporting by Pairat Temphairojana; Writing by Simon Webb; Editing by Adrian Croft and Clarence Fernandez)